-Do not include your name in the body of the manuscript to ensure blind review.
+- Do not include your name or other author identifying information in the body of the manuscript to enable blind peer review.

 In addition, the following must be submitted in Hard Copy direct to the Editorial Office if applicable:

 Two sets of original illustrations with manuscript number, first author and figure number on back.
 (If originals are not electronic files).

 Written permission from the publisher (copyright holder) to reproduce any previously published table(s), illustration(s) or photograph(s) in both print and electronic media.

 Written permission from unmasked patients appearing in photographs.

 PREPARATION OF MANUSCRIPT

 - Format of the Manuscript

 Microsoft Word is the preferred software program.
 Manuscripts written in 11-point Arial or Times New Roman fonts are preferred and more reliably convert to PDF files during electronic submission.

 Manuscripts should be typed double-spaced throughout (including title page, abstract, text, references, tables, and legends) with 2.5 cm (one inch (1")) margins all around, and text with left-hard justification.